 - Snakes are allowed to hibernate in a specially designed room which can mimic winter by dropping to 50ºF any time of the year.
 Hibernation is important to any snake breeding program.

-- Size-allowing, NNTRC snakes are tagged with RF chips inside their sensory pits, providing each animal with a unique Avid number used to identify their venom samples.
+- Size-allowing, NNTRC snakes are tagged with RF chips, providing each animal with a unique Avid number used to identify their venom samples.

 - All animals under the care of the NNTRC Serpentarium follow the guidelines of the USDA and the TAMUK Institutional Animal Care and Use Committee (IACUC).